-In May 2018, Duke will implement a new investment lineup, as well as provide a self-directed brokerage account through Fidelity.
-Starting in May, you will be able to select investments in the revamped investment lineup or self-directed brokerage account at Fidelity.
-The existing funds available through the other providers will continue to be available until January 2019.
-Unless you elect otherwise, your contributions will continue to be directed to your current selected provider and investment option(s) until January 2019.
+A new investment lineup is now available on the Fidelity platform which include a self-directed brokerage account.
+The existing funds available through the other providers will continue to be available until January 14, 2019.
+Unless you elect otherwise, your contributions will continue to be directed to your current selected provider and investment option(s) until January 4, 2019.

-If you do not transfer your existing funds and/or redirect your future contributions by December your existing funds will be transferred (or “mapped”) to what CAPTRUST, the Plan’s investment advisor, has determined to be comparable funds in the revamped investment lineup or the appropriate Target Date Fund, based on your age, if there is no comparable fund.
+If you do not transfer your existing funds and/or redirect your future contributions by December 27, 2018 your existing funds will be transferred (or "mapped") to what CAPTRUST, the Plan's investment advisor, has determined to be comparable funds in the revamped investment lineup or the appropriate Target Date Fund, based on your age, if there is no comparable fund.
 To view the mapping strategy, click here.
-Your future contributions will be allocated to a Target Date Fund if you do not select funds from the new investment lineup at Fidelity.
+Your future contributions will not follow the mapping strategy.
+Future contributions will be allocated to a Target Date Fund based on your age if you do not select funds from the new investment lineup at Fidelity.

 2. What is a mapping strategy?